Senthoorapoove

-Senthoora Poove is a 1988 Indian Tamil-language romantic action film, directed by P. R. Devaraj, starring Vijayakanth, Ramki, and Nirosha, while Chandrasekhar, Sripriya, C. L. Anandan, Vijaya Lalitha, Anandaraj, Senthil, and Charle play supporting roles.
+Senthoorapoove is a 1988 Indian Tamil-language romantic action film, directed by P. R. Devaraj, starring Vijayakanth, Ramki, and Nirosha, while Chandrasekhar, Sripriya, C. L. Anandan, Vijaya Lalitha, Anandaraj, Senthil, and Charle play supporting roles.
 The story is about how a young girl is ill-treated by her stepmother and how her brother's friend saves her and her husband.
 It was released on 23 September 1988, and grossed ₹2.5 crore.
 Vijayakanth became popularly known by the sobriquet "Captain" for playing one in the film.
 It was remade in Kannada in 1992 as Mallige Hoove.

 Plot

 Captain Soundarapandian, a terminally ill convict, hospitalised and nearing death, evades police security and escapes from the hospital.
-He arrives in Nilambur and confronts a couple, Ashok and Ponni, who are running away from someone.
-As they board a train, Soundarapandian gets a massive headache and faints in railway track.
+He arrives in Nilambur and confronts a couple, Ashok and Ponni, who are fleeing from someone.
+As they board a train, Soundarapandian experiences a massive headache and faints on the railway track.
 Seeing a train speeding towards him, Ashok dismounts the train to rescue him.
 While taking him away from the track, Ponni is abducted by some goons pursuing them.
 The rest of the goons engage in a fight with Ashok, who is almost defeated when Soundarapandian regains consciousness and subdues them.
-Ashok and his confidante Gopal take Soundarapandian to the former's shelter, where Gopal hints to have seen Soundarapandian somewhere but does not reveal much due to Soundarapandian's gestures.
-Meanwhile, Dr. Sundaramurthy, who treats Soundarapandian, decides to find his patient on his own, due to the police forces' inefficiency.
+Ashok and his confidante Gopal take Soundarapandian to the former's shelter, where Gopal hints that he has seen Soundarapandian somewhere but does not reveal much due to Soundarapandian's gestures.
+Meanwhile, Dr. Sundaramurthy, who treats Soundarapandian, decides to find his patient by himself due to the police force's inefficiency.

 Ashok reveals the reason why the goons were following them.
 Ashok arrived in Nilambur as a field officer.
-He fell in love with Ponni after hearing her sing a song.
+He fell in love with Ponni after hearing her sing.
 Ponni is the daughter of a henpecked landlord Rajavelu.
-Rajavelu, after his wife's death, married an ambitious woman, Ponnamma, who tortures Ponni for her wealth.
+After his wife's death, Rajavelu married an ambitious woman, Ponnamma, who torments Ponni for her wealth.
 As a child, Ponni's marriage was conducted by the evil Ponnamma.
-After her husband's death, she is forced to live her life of a widow.
-Ponnamma did this all for amassing Ponni's wealth.
-The only person who used to be kind to her was Oomaiyan, Ponnamma's son.
+After her husband's death, she is forced to live as a widow.
+Ponnamma did this all to amass Ponni's wealth.
+The only person who used to be kind to Ponni was Ponnamma's son Oomaiyan.
 However, after picking a fight owing to an unfortunate incident with his mother, he left the village, promising to return soon.
 As soon as Ponni begins to have feelings for Ashok, Ponnamma discovers the truth and swears to separate them.